mhackeroni/mhackeroni.github.io/archive/_posts/2018-12-30-35c3ctf-newphonewhodis.md

 The problem was that the interface was very limited.
 It was sending only single sms with the 7bit encoding scheme and was accepting only ASCII character.
 I needed to be more flexible to be able to produce multi-part SMSes.
 I tried to sniff the output of `osmocombb` to be able to write a python script.
 But I quickly discovered that the full gsm protocol was involved.
 This includes asking and obtaining a channel to actually communicate with the baseband.
 Implementing all this stuff was time consuming and, in ctf, you do not have much time.
-So I decided to patch `osmocombb` software to implement a command that let me send more customizable sms.
+So, I decided to patch `osmocombb` software to implement a command that let me send a more customizable sms.

 Full patch is available [`here`]({{"/assets/code/newphonewhodis_writeup/osmocombb_path.diff"|absolute_url}}).
 The interesting stuff is:

+Be able to specify that the packet contains a UDH header.
 ```c
    sms->ud_hdr_ind = atoi((char *)argv[1]);
 ```
-Be able to specify that the packet contains a UDH header.
+Specify that the data was 8bit encoded and not 7bit encoded.
 ```c
    sms->data_coding_scheme = 4;
 ```
-Specify that the data was 8bit encoded and not 7bit encoded.
+Write sms as hex encoded so that I could you any value.
 ```c
    char * text_hex = argv_concat(argv, argc, 3);
    char * text = hex2b(text_hex);
    int text_len = strlen(text_hex) / 2;
 ```
-Write sms as hex encoded so that I could you any value.

 The result is a command like this where I specify that UHD is included and the sms is hex encoded: